 I met my boyfriend knowing that I wanted to travel solo.
-It was a fairly short three and a half month trip but the year leading up to it was filled with apprehension about our relationship and whether it would survive the time and distance.
-My only certainty was my conviction that I had to go and he knew better than to get in my way.
+I had planned a fairly short three and a half month trip away but the year leading up to it was filled with apprehension about the prospect of travelling while in a relationship.
+Would it survive the length and distance?
+Who knows, but my only certainty was my conviction that I had to go.
+He knew better than to get in my way.

 I’m a member of several travelling groups on Facebook and I sometimes see people posting about their partners trying to prevent them from travelling.
 It’s sad to see them agonise over the choice between their relationship and their dreams.

 Unless it’s for a very good reason (and one I haven’t encountered yet), if your partner stands in the way of your travelling then I’m sorry to say but I don’t think they care about you – or at least, they care for all the wrong reasons.